 As you can imagine, it was pretty hard to get close to the emperor, so Agrippina used Locusta to get at the emperor’s food supply.

 Claudius had a penchant for mushrooms, which was unfortunate for him because a.), mushrooms are disgusting (don’t @ me) and b.), their earthy flavor is great for masking other tastes, like poison.
-Agrippina bribed Claudius’ food tasters to take a night off, Locusta sprinkled a whole bunch of poison onto his dinner, and the deed was done.
+Agrippina bribed Claudius’ food tasters to take a night off, Locusta sprinkled a whole bunch of poison onto his dinner, and her latest deed as Ancient Rome’s most feared serial killer was done.